 The Bank applies different strategies and processes to hedge and mitigate different risks.
 Exposure to credit risk is mitigated by guarantees.
-Personal guarantee, government guarantee and guarantees given by public sector entities, are potentially relevant forms of credit risk mitigations adopted by the Bank to manage, hedge and mitigate risks that arise from the Bank's business model.
-The Bank ensures that guarantees accepted should be unconditional and irrevocable, represent a direct claim on the guarantor, and remain continuously effective until the facility covered by the guarantee is fully repaid or settled.
+Personal guarantee, government guarantee and guarantees given by public sector entities, and physical property, are potentially relevant forms of credit risk mitigations adopted by the Bank to manage, hedge and mitigate risks that arise from the Bank's business model.
+The Bank ensures that guarantees accepted should be unconditional and irrevocable, subject to the Bank's full compliance with the relevant terms and conditions, represent a direct claim on the guarantor, and remain continuously effective until the facility covered by the guarantee is fully repaid or settled.
 For liquidity risk management, the Bank uses results of stress-testing to strengthen resilience to liquidity stress and early-warning triggers for the formulation of management actions and contingency funding plan to mitigate potential stress and vulnerability which the Bank might face.
+As part of the risk management process, the Bank also takes into consideration of emerging risk types (e.g. Climate Risk) which may have implication for existing risk exposure.
+The bank would assess and utilize various risk management techniques such as stress testing and imposing exposure limits to manage relevant risks.